Gambhira bridge collapses in Gujarat death toll 4 vehicles plunge into Mahisagar River, anand vadodara connectivity

 Gambhira bridge collapse: The collapse has interrupted links between Anand and Vadodara, causing disruptions to traffic and vehicular movement on the route.

-At least nine people lost their lives and six people were injured on Wednesday when vehicles fell into the Mahisagar River following the collapse of a Gambhira bridge in Gujarat, news agency PTI reported.
+At least nine people died and six people were injured on Wednesday when vehicles fell into the Mahisagar River following the collapse of a Gambhira bridge in Gujarat.

 The incident has disrupted road connectivity between Anand and Vadodara, affecting vehicular movement along the route.